 3.46 Sporting Activity Restrictions

-Riding skateboards or scooters and using in-line skates, roller skates, and bicycles are prohibited inside all university facilities.
+Riding skateboards or scooters and using in-line skates, roller skates, and bicycles are prohibited inside all University facilities.
 Use of water guns, water balloons and throwing of flying discs, balls or other objects also are prohibited indoors, except when authorized.
-Use of projectile launchers is prohibited on campus without documented permission by an appropriate university official.
+Use of projectile launchers is prohibited on campus without documented permission by an appropriate University official.
 Launchers may include those intended for water balloons, potatoes, pumpkins and other items.
-For guidance, contact the Director of .
+For guidance, contact the Director of University Police and Safety Office.

 3.47 Weapons/Firearms/Explosives